petershin/liferay-learn/docs/dxp/latest/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/troubleshooting-elasticsearch-installation/troubleshooting-the-elasticsearch-connection.md

 # Troubleshooting the Elasticsearch Connection

-## Network Host Addresses / Transport Addresses Configuration and Elasticsearch Nodes' Hosts Mismatch
+Listed here are some of the most common connection issues encountered when configuring the Liferay-Elasticsearch connection, along with the most common solutions to those issues.

-Possible errors (in Liferay's server log):
+## Mismatch between Liferay and Elasticsearch's Host Configurations

-On Liferay 7.3 and 7.4,
+On Liferay 7.3 and 7.4 (using the REST client connection) you can see this log message:

 ```
 Caused by: java.net.ConnectException: Timeout connecting to